knobbyplastic/at_large/README.md

 calculations of Individual Event standings require knowledge of information not publicly released, any found using this program are to a certain degree estimates.
 Completely accurate debate standings can be found if all records are known.

+## Usage

+Pretty easy (as long as you have Ruby installed): just download the contents of the `lib` folder into its very own directory on your computer and run `interface.rb`.
+Use `new` to input results from a tournament and `export` to export standings to a text file.
+It requires at least Ruby 2.1.0.

 ## Organization

 Results information are stored in CSV files.
 The logic concerned with placing results in those files are found in the